vidyavarshinig15/vidyavarshinig15/README.md

 <div align="center">

-Hi, I'm **Vidyavarshini G** — an enthusiastic Computer Science Engineering undergraduate (graduating in 2027) from Mysuru, India 🇮🇳.
+Hi, I'm **Vidyavarshini G**—an enthusiastic Computer Science Engineering undergraduate (graduating in 2027)from Mysuru, India 🇮🇳.
 I specialize in **Software Development, Web Technologies, and Cybersecurity**.
 I enjoy building scalable, secure, and user-focused systems that create meaningful, real-world impact.

 With a strong foundation in **Data Structures, Algorithms, and Operating Systems**, I love bringing ideas to life — from AI-powered healthcare tools to cultural preservation and assistive technology solutions.